Israel calls for evacuations in Lebanon as Hezbollah denies ground incursion began

 In its first statement since Israel announced the start of ground operations, Hezbollah spokesman Mohammed Afif dismissed what he said were “false claims” of an Israeli incursion.
 He said Hezbollah is ready for “direct confrontation with enemy forces that dare to or try to enter Lebanon.”

+He said Israel had carried out dozens of small raids inside Lebanon going all the way back to Oct.
+8, when Hezbollah began firing rockets into Israel after the outbreak of the war in Gaza.

+He said Israeli forces had crossed the border to collect information and destroy Hezbollah infrastructure, including tunnels and weapons.
+Israel has said Hezbollah was preparing its own Oct.
+7-style attack into Israel.
+It was not immediately possible to confirm those claims.

-An Israeli military official said troops were within walking distance of the border, focused on villages hundreds of meters (yards) from Israel.
+An Israeli military official said troops taking part in the latest incursion were within walking distance of the border, focused on villages hundreds of meters (yards) from Israel.
 The official, who spoke on condition of anonymity in line with military regulations, said there had been no clashes yet with Hezbollah fighters.

 The Israeli military was accused of lying to media in 2021 when it released a statement implying that ground troops had entered Gaza.
 The military played down the incident as a misunderstanding, but well-sourced military commentators in Israel said it was part of a ruse to lure Hamas into battle.